rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 [crates.io](https://crates.io/)<!-- ignore --> for others to use.

 Be careful, because a publish is _permanent_.
-The version can never be overwritten, and the code cannot be deleted.
+The version can never be overwritten, and the code cannot be deleted except in certain circumstances.
 One major goal of [crates.io](https://crates.io/)<!-- ignore --> is to act as a permanent archive of code so that builds of all projects that depend on crates from [crates.io](https://crates.io/)<!-- ignore --> will continue to work.
 Allowing version deletions would make fulfilling that goal impossible.
 However, there is no limit to the number of crate versions you can publish.

 Run the `cargo publish` command again.
 It should succeed now: